 The secret to the light fluffy, but crispy on the outside fritters is to add the yolk of the eggs to the flaked salmon.
 Mix it in with the flour and seasonings.
 Then beat your egg whites to stiff peaks and FOLD in.
 This makes the batter light and airy, ready for frying.

 When it comes to frying your fritters, heat matters.
 Make sure that oil is about 365-375 degrees.
 You want to fry these pretty quickly, so I fry at a higher temp.

-Drop salmon fritters into how to grease with portion scoop.
+Drop salmon fritters into how to grease with a portion scoop.
 I used this medium-sized OXO cookie scoop for a nice round shape.
-Plus, this is smaller and the fritters fry up quickly, which was a plus in our house as everyone was hovering and waiting for me to finish.
+Plus, this is smaller and the fritters fry up quickly.

 Remove fritters once they are golden brown.
 Drain well, and place on a plate lined with paper towels.